 Is Mung Bean Keto-Approved?

-Unfortunately, the answer to the question is mung bean keto is a no. In fact there are better low carb bean options someone following keto should include in their diet instead of mung beans.
+Unfortunately, the answer to the question is that mung beans are a no-go for keto.
+In fact, there are better low carb bean options someone following keto should include in their diet instead of mung beans.

-Getting into the specifics of the keto diet, often it’s recommended to follow a macro breakdown of 70-80% fat, 10-20% protein, and 5-10% carbohydrates.3 If these recommendations aren’t followed it’s possible to experience the dreaded “can you be in ketosis and still not lose weight.”
+Getting into the specifics of the keto diet, often it’s recommended to follow a macro breakdown of 70-80% fat, 10-20% protein, and 5-10% carbohydrates.5 If these recommendations aren’t followed, it’s possible to experience the dreaded situation of being in ketosis without losing weight.

 Based on that information, and knowing that 1 cup of boiled mung beans contains 39 grams of carbohydrates, it’s clear that there are too many carbs in mung beans to be suitable for keto.